 - With ACM panels being one of the last materials installed on a project, will the panels be delivered and installed on time?

 - What is the manufacturer’s lead time and minimum on standard colors versus custom colors?

 - Can the panels be field fabricated by the installer to allow for adjustments at the jobsite if needed, or do they have to be re-made off-site by the fabricator?

 Laminators Incorporated has been manufacturing ACM panels for over 50 years.
-In addition to the five different installation systems we offer, we also provide additional services such as take-offs, technical and engineering support, and field training to ensure the finished project looks and performs exactly the way you intended it to!
+In addition to the four different installation systems we offer, we also provide additional services such as take-offs, technical and engineering support, and field training to ensure the finished project looks and performs exactly the way you intended it to!